 In addition, you will have a way to heat up the leftovers when you do go out.
 We often eat our leftovers in our room the next day which means we don't have to pay for lunch.

-3) Buy a case of water at the grocery store, or take a water bottle for each person in your family.
+Better yet, take a water bottle for each person in your family.
 With two teenage girls, we are usually packed to the gills, so adding four bottles to our luggage just doesn't work for us.
 But especially for a road trip where you have your car, it's totally doable.

 We buy a case of water at the grocery store and take four bottles with us each day, refilling as needed.
-I'm planning to add this Collapsible Water Bottle Gift Set of 3 to my next Amazon order.
-These bottles are perfect for stashing in the pocket of my backpack and will save us even more money.
+I love this Collapsible Water Bottle Gift Set of 3 These bottles are perfect for stashing in the pocket of my backpack and will save us even more money.

 My husband and I went to Las Vegas a few months ago and we were commenting that the first thing we saw at the airport when we arrived was a liquor store.
 We thought that was so strange.
 Once we arrived at our hotel, we were wishing we had visited that store!
 The prices were outrageous at the hotel!